dionsnoeijen/section-field/readme.md

 For the development of the application itself the use of yml configurations is recommended because of having your application structure versioned.

 However, in some situations, you would want users to be able to create or configure sections and fields through the use of the ui.
-Therefore a database structure is needed, regardless of where section data is stored.
-(EventStore, MySql, Mongo, ElasticSearch)
+Therefore a database structure is needed.

+#### Language config

+	language:
+    - nl_NL
+    - en_EN

+location: ./language/language.yml

+Your application will need at least one language.
+Configure it by adding it to an array that contains i18n language definitions.

+Run the create language command and point to that language.yml.
+That way the database will be populated with the available languages.

+#### Application config

+	application:
+    name: Blog
+    handle: blog
+    languages:
+      - nl_NL
+      - en_EN

+location: ./application/language.yml

+You have to define at least one application.
+Every application has it's own application.yml config.
+You need a name, handle and languages that are available for this application.
+This provides multi-site or multi-application configurations for your platform.

-#### Example section config
+#### Section config

 	section:
     name: Comments
+    handle: comments
     fields:
       - name
       - email